 To be eligible to become a One-on-One Mentor you must have been out of the NICU for a minimum of 2 years.
-If you have been out of the NICU for at least 2 years please fill out our mentor application.
-Once you have completed it please email, fax, or mail it back to NICU Helping Hands.
+If you have been out of the NICU for at least 2 years please fill out our online mentor application.
 Once we receive your application, you will be contacted in order to set-up a personal interview.
 After that, we will be in touch to schedule you for our specialized training program designed for peer mentors.
 Anyone wishing to be a One-on-One Mentor for NICU Helping Hands must complete this training program.
 Training sessions are held in the fall and the spring and will be posted on our website calendar as well as our Facebook page.

 What Mentoring IS: